web

 Once your IPs are registered:

-• Access works only on campus, unless staff use an institution-approved VPN that routes traffic through your registered public IPs.
+Access works only on-site, unless staff use an institution-approved VPN that routes traffic through your registered public IPs.

 Public vs Private IP Addresses